kylereicks/picturefill.js.wp/README.md

 ####Wordpress Image Classes

-This plugin uses the default Wordpress image class `wp-image-{image id}` as a source of information.
-It will not work effectively if this class is removed.
-The original image will still be loaded, but it will not be responsive.

 The responsiveness of an image can be limited by adding the class `min-size-{image size}`.
 For example, an image with the class `min-size-medium` will not load an image smaller than size `medium`.

 Extending Picturefill.WP